Sgian dubh

-The sgian-dubh (/ˌskiːən ˈduː/ skee-ən-DOO-'; /gd/) – also anglicized as skene-dhu – is a small, single-edged knife (sgian) worn as part of traditional Scottish Highland dress.
-It is now worn tucked into the top of the kilt hose with only the upper portion of the hilt visible.
-The sgian-dubh is normally worn on the same side as the dominant hand.
+A sgian dubh (/ˌskiːən ˈduː/ skee-ən-DOO-'; /gd/) is a small, single-edged knife worn as part of traditional Scottish Highland dress.
+It is worn tucked into the top of the kilt hose with the hilt visible.

 Etymology and spelling

 The name comes from the Scottish Gaelic sgian-dubh, from sgian ('knife') and dubh ('black', also with the secondary meaning of 'hidden'.).

 Although sgian is feminine, so that a modern Gael might refer to a black knife as sgian dhubh, the term for the ceremonial knife is a set-phrase containing a historical form with blocked lenition.

 Other spellings are found in English, including skean-dhu and skene-dhu.
 The Gaelic plural, sgianan-dubha, is only rarely encountered in English.